The Press: Motto

-The motto on the masthead – "Nihil utile quod non-honestum" translates to "Nothing is useful that is not honest."
-Like The Age in Australia, the newspaper's masthead features the Royal Arms.
+The old motto on the masthead – "Nihil utile quod non-honestum" translates to "Nothing is useful that is not honest."
+Like The Age in Australia, the newspaper's masthead featured the Royal Arms.

 Ownership

 The early ownership, beyond the newspaper having been financed by Watts-Russell, is unclear.
 In February 1862, an attempt was made to form a company and formalise the ownership of the paper.
 A deed of association for "The Proprietors of The Press" was drafted, and it lists the five members of the previous committee (Watts-Russell, Raven, Lance, Tancred, and Harman), plus five new members: Alfred Richard Creyke, John Hall, Joseph Brittan, Isaac Cookson, and James Somerville Turnbull.
-Surprisingly, the deed was not executed, but four-month later, FitzGerald, who had no funds, was the sole owner "through the liberality of the proprietors", as he called it later.
+The deed was not executed, but four-month later, FitzGerald, who had no funds, was the sole owner "through the liberality of the proprietors", as he called it later.
 FitzGerald lost control of the newspaper ownership in 1868 and the Press Company was incorporated as the owner.
 That company was dissolved in 1890 and George Stead bought the assets.
 Stead established the Christchurch Press Company and became its chairman.

 The Christchurch Press Company was sold to Independent Newspapers Ltd in 1987, and INL in turn was bought by Fairfax New Zealand in 2003.
 The Australian parent company, Fairfax Media, merged with Nine Entertainment Co. in December 2018.